Dylan Moore Preview, Player Props: Mariners vs. Angels

-On Monday, Dylan Moore (hitting .100 in his past 10 games) and the Seattle Mariners play the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 9:40 PM ET.
+Dylan Moore -- .091 average over his past 10 games -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Patrick Sandoval on the mound, on September 12 at 9:40 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Rays.
+In his last game he had a hitless showing (0-for-3) against the Angels.

 Dylan Moore Game Info & Props vs. the Angels